Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 What to Do in Trang Old Town (Kantang)

-Trang City is the busiest hub in the area, but Trang Old Town, also known as Kantang, located a short drive away on the coast is the most charming.
+Trang City is the busiest hub in the Trang Province, but the Old Town, also known as Kantang, located a short drive away on the coast is the most charming.

 Once you’ve finished hanging out in the city head to the old town for a few more great Trang points of interest.